FAQs for Students & Families

 What transportation options are available for my student?

-For transportation to Logan (Boston) and Manchester (N.H.) airports or Boston’s South Station, arrangements can be made with private taxi and limousine service providers for students traveling along.
-A list of service providers regularly used by members of the PA community including information on greeter services for unaccompanied minors is available here.
+For transportation to Logan (Boston) and Manchester (N.H.) airports or Boston’s South Station (trains), arrangements can be made with private taxi and limousine service providers for students traveling alone.
+A list of service providers regularly used by members of the PA community, including information on greeter services for unaccompanied minors, is available here.

 Note regarding unaccompanied minors: Families are responsible for understanding the rules of various airlines regarding unaccompanied minors, knowing the age requirements, and making the necessary arrangements (departure and arrival points) if their child will be flying as an unaccompanied minor.
 Ages vary considerably from airline to airline.